MirNgab/CTF-Learn/Cryptography/RSA Twins.md

 └─$ python solve.py
 b'flag{i_l0v3_tw1N_pr1m3s}'
 ```
 And yeah, not a single Twin RSA vulnerability involved.
-But RSA is RSA, so nice challenge :D
+But RSA is RSA so, nice challenge :D